piiop/ai-case-study/README.md

 * Originally founded as a non-profit with the goal to "...advance digital intelligence in the way that is most likely to benefit humanity as a whole..."[^1], OpenAI transitioned to a for-profit in 2019 and has undergone multiple changes in board members and has seen the departure of certain founding members.

 * With the release of ChatGPT in November 2022, OpenAI has become one of the most well known artificial intelligence companies.
-Monthly visit totals to ChatGPT have gromwn from 266 million in December 2022 to 1.8 billion in March 2024.[^2]
+OpenAI has developed research projects involved with reinforcement learning, generative pre-trained transformers (GPTs), code generators, text-to-image, and speech-to-text models.
+ChatGPT boasts 180 millions user and monthly visit totals to ChatGPT have grown from 266 million in December 2022 to 1.8 billion in March 2024.[^2]

 ### Landscape